Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 Patient-Friendly Summary

 Brain fog is real, but it is not one diagnosis.
-The right approach is to identify the driver: sleep, stress, mood, medical illness, medication, headache, or neurological disease.
+Poor concentration, slow thinking, forgetfulness, and mental fatigue may be related to sleep, stress, mood, medical illness, medication effects, migraine, or neurological disease.

 Connect with Our Healthcare Experts